-The use of urban design contractors familiar with Beyond the Pavement is an important mechanism that can help the Centre for Urban Design facilitate good urban design outcomes across a large number of projects.
+The use of urban design contractors familiar with Beyond the Pavement is an important mechanism that can help the Urban Design Roads and Waterways team facilitate good urban design outcomes across a large number of projects.
 It gives project managers direct and daily access to professional urban designers.